Name of specialty: Ethnology﹒Anthropology

 In addition to the well-established scholars in our school, famous scholars across the world also participate in teaching.
 In the past, quite a few well-known anthropologists have taught here.
 Among them are Prof Dimiter Tzvetanov Tzanev from Sofia University, Prof Roberto Malighetti from University of Milano -Bicocca, Prof Dru C. Gladney from Pomona College and Prof Lisette Josephides from Queen’s University, to name a few.

-Graduate Degree: Doctor of Philosophy
+Graduate Degree: Master of Laws